2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ## Typology

-The blueprint for the New Jerusalem can be seen in the very beginning in Genesis 1-2 and at the very end in Revelation 21-22.
-In Genesis, there is man, a tree of life, the river of water of life, and many precious materials.
-In Revelation, all of these things still exist, except there is no mention of man, because man has become a corporate city: the New Jerusalem.

 The clearest picture of the New Jerusalem in the Pentateuch is found in Numbers: there was a tabernacle in the center of the encampment, and the children of Israel were divided into four groups of three and positioned around the tabernacle.
-These three tribes on each side is parallel to the twelve gates of the New Jerusalem with three gates on four sides.
+These three tribes on each side is parallel to the three gates of the New Jerusalem on its four sides.

 In John 17, the Lord Jesus prayed that the Son would be glorified, and that the believers would be one as the Father and the Son are one (John 17:21-23).
 The fulfillment of this prayer can only be the New Jerusalem: the organic composition of God with man.

-In Revelation 1:1 we see that Christ made His revelation known by signs.
-As the Lamb is a sign for Christ, so are the lampstands signs for the local churches, so is the New Jerusalem a sign for the bridge of Christ, which is the consummation of the Body of Christ, which is the totality of the believers.

->"And I saw the holy city, New Jerusalem, coming down out of heaven from God, **prepared as a bride** adorned for her husband"

-\- Rev. 21:2

 This is not a physical and lifeless city made of literal, physical stones - we are **becoming** the New Jerusalem, the bride of Christ, through which man is joined to God in marriage.
 Genesis 1-2 is the organic blueprint, the architectural plan of the Triune God, and Revelation 21-22 reveals the finished product, the organic masterpiece of the Triune God.
 The New Jerusalem promised to the overcomers in Revelation 3:12 is a prize only to the overcomers during the millennium, whereas the New Jerusalem in the new heaven and new earth is the common portion of all the redeemed for eternity.